advance100/doc_webpack/configuration.md

 # configuration object content

 > Hint: Keep in mind that you don't need to write pure JSON into the configuration.
-Use any javascript you want.
+Use any JavaScript you want.
 It's just a node.js module...

 Very simple configuration object example: